 Ideal story length is an ongoing debate.
-Learn how to choose between novella vs. novel and which fits which work best.
+Learn how to choose between novella vs. novel and which fits which work is best.

 Stephen King once described the novella as a failing banana republic, a place where stories go to die slow, unnoticed deaths.
 But, short-form work is getting more attention in today’s marketplace.
 Are you debating the ideal length for your story?
 This article will help you make the right choice.